 When photography began in 1839, cameras began accompanying explorers on their travels.
 However, at this time, technology had not yet reached a point where the images could be used in publications.
 Instead, skilled illustrators were required to translate these early images.
 It was not until the 1860s that the first practical paper photographs were achieved.

-By the mid-1800’s, around the time of the Civil War, the photographer was buried in his portable dark tent, which consisted of the camera equipment and a portable darkroom.
+By the mid-1800s, around the time of the Civil War, the photographer was buried in his portable dark tent, which consisted of camera equipment and a portable darkroom.
 At that time, they processed their photos right on the spot.
-By the 1870’s, photography had advanced to a point that treated plates could be taken out to the field, exposed, and brought back to a dark room for later processing.
-In 1884, George Eastman patented the first film in roll form to prove practicable and four years later, in 1888 perfected the Kodak camera, the first camera designed specifically for roll film.
+By the 1870s, photography had advanced so that treated plates could be taken out to the field, exposed, and returned to a dark room for later processing.
+In 1884, George Eastman patented the first film in roll form to prove practicable, and four years later, in 1888 perfected the Kodak camera, the first camera designed specifically for roll film.

-Throughout the second half of the 19th Century, as photography was going through a number of technical improvements, many a brave adventurer set out to document the events, people, and scenes that made this country grand.
+Throughout the second half of the 19th Century, as photography underwent several technical improvements, many brave adventurers set out to document the events, people, and scenes that made this country grand.